Let's Talk ALICE

 Updated Idaho ALICE Report

 United for ALICE conducts high-quality research to understand financial hardship across the U.S. The scope goes from as broad as the whole nation and as narrow as individual counties in each of their partner states.
-They report their findings every two years.
-The latest report was published in 2023.
-The data for Idaho shows that for eastern Idaho, 8,026 households are living in poverty and another 24,258 families or households are defined as ALICE.
+They used to report their findings every two years but are now updating their reports yearly.
+The latest report was published in May 2024.
+The data for Idaho shows that for eastern Idaho, 10,639 households are living in poverty and another 23,893 families or households are defined as ALICE.

-Based on the 2023 United for ALICE report released April 26, 2023, data shows 43% of our seven-county service area including, Bonneville, Clark, Fremont, Jefferson, Lemhi, Madison, and Teton, equating to 32,284 households are struggling to afford basic needs.
+Based on the 2024 United for ALICE report update released May 22, 2024, data shows 44% of our seven-county service area including, Bonneville, Clark, Fremont, Jefferson, Lemhi, Madison, and Teton, equating to 34,532 households are struggling to afford basic needs.

 a